| Click the pictures, hear them talk! | ||||||||

 yeah, I did understand those!".
 So this works great for giving a bit

 of confidence!
-It's also cool for showing that katakana pronunciation isn't
+It's also cool for getting great pronunciation.

 In this theme there are a couple of points that differ between American